Agency under bounded compute and information

 2.2 Bounded optimality

 Russell & Subramanian (S. J. Russell and Subramanian 1995) define a program as bounded-optimal for a given architecture if no other program for that architecture does better in the environment.
-The optimisation moves from “best action” to “best algorithm-on-the-hardware”.
+The optimization moves from “best action” to “best algorithm-on-the-hardware”.
 Resource-rational analysis is its descendant in the cognitive-science direction; Gershman, Horvitz & Tenenbaum’s computational rationality (Gershman, Horvitz, and Tenenbaum 2015) is the umbrella name.

 LLM summary follows: